 Then, reboot Home Assistant for it to show up as an available theme.

-Hopefully this guide helped you find the best themes for Home Assistant in 2021!
-Like I said, themes are all a matter of personal preference, so have fun playing around with new themes until you find one you like.
+Hopefully this guide helped you find the best themes for Home Assistant in 2023!
+As I said, themes are all a matter of personal preference, so have fun playing around with new themes until you find one you like.